6 Healthy Heart Tips for Parents

 Every parent wants the best for their child, especially when it comes to their heart.
 Did you know that diet plays a major role in heart health?
 Certain foods can influence blood pressure, triglycerides (fats in the blood), cholesterol levels and inflammation.
 All of these are risk factors for heart disease.
 The good news is that you can take charge of your child’s heart health by developing habits that will lead to long term healthy heart benefits later in life.

-Our in-house Dietitians Anna and Alex, from The Biting Truth, share their 6 ‘healthy heart tips’:
+Our in-house Dietitians Anna and Alex, share their 6 ‘healthy heart tips’:

 1. Eat Plenty of Fibre